eantoranz/git-duplicate/README.md

 # usage

-This script can be used in cases when we want to _duplicate_ revisions on top of another branch that has the same tree when the revisions we want to duplicate are not linear.
+This script can be used in cases when we want to _duplicate_ commits on top of another branch that has the same tree when the commits we want to duplicate are not linear.
 Look at this example:

 ```
 $ git checkout v2.35.0
-# create a revision that has the exact same tree as v2.35.0
+# create a commit that has the exact same tree as v2.35.0
 $ git commit --amend --no-edit
-# Duplicate all revisions between v2.35.0 and v2.36-rc0
+# Duplicate all commits between v2.35.0 and v2.36-rc0
 $ git rebase --onto HEAD v2.35.0 v2.36.0-rc0 --rebase-merges
 .
 .